liv002/spillmaker-2023/tutorial-english.md

 ## Laser: Step 3
-Click the empty square in the ``||variables:set projectile to||`` and draw what you want your laser to look like
+Click the empty square in the ``||variables:set projectile to||`` and draw what you want your laser to look like.

 ```blocks
 controller.A.onEvent(ControllerButtonEvent.Pressed, function () {